 Instead, I am using the bottom shelf for my larger containers and having everything else in baskets on the other two shelves making finding that spice a lot less work, and I can reach the basket without a stool.

 Alternate Kitchen Organization Ideas

 - Pictures and magnets all over your fridge can make things feel cluttered.
 Use the sides of your fridge so you don’t always have to see them.

-- Keep things you use regularly on shelves and cupboards that are at eye level or within reach.
-Store items only used on occasion higher up and away from things you use most often.
+- Keep things you use regularly on shelves and cupboards at eye level or within reach.
+Store items only used occasionally higher up and away from something you use most often.

-I want to maximize the happy moments and eliminate the stress in my life.
+Maximize the happy moments and eliminate the stress in your life.

 I have enjoyed spending less time in my kitchen these last few days but even more enjoying the time I have spent in my new organized kitchen.